-The fisher is a member of the weasel family and is about the size of a house cat with short legs and a long bushy tail.
-They are generalist eaters that prefer rabbits, hares and porcupines; however, will eat insects, mushrooms, berries, and even carrion of larger animals.
+The fisher is a member of the weasel family and is about the size of a house cat with a long slender body, short legs and a long bushy tail.
+Their coats are generally a deep brown color but change with the seasons, and in the summer, their fur from the face to shoulders can be almost blonde.
+They are generalist and opportunistic eaters that hunt porcupines, rabbits, hares, and small mammals such as squirrels and mice.
+They will also supplement their diet with small reptiles, insects, mushrooms, berries, and carrion from large animals.
 Pacific fishers are proficient hunters and are one of the only known species that can hunt porcupines.
 They usually remain independent, but come together during mating season by leaving scent trails.

 Why does it need our help?

-While the Fisher were once abundant, they are now limited to small regions in Southern Oregon, Northern California and the Southern Sierra Nevada Mountains.
-Their populations have dwindled due to habitat loss, over-hunting, and recently, rodenticides used in illegal marijuana cultivation.
+While the fisher was once abundant, they are now limited to small regions in Southern Oregon, Northern California and the Southern Sierra Nevada Mountains.
+Their populations have dwindled due to historic fur-trapping, habitat loss, over-hunting, and recently, rodenticides used in illegal marijuana cultivation.
+Although successful reintroductions have occurred in Olympic National Park and Washington’s central and southern cascades, this species still has a long road to recovery.
 Only about 4,000 fishers remain on the west coast and about 250 in the Sierra-Nevada Range.
 While fishers are beginning to be protected in other eastern states, Oregon and California have yet to take legal action.

 - Want regular news on our efforts to protect Oregon's imperiled wildlife, and what you can do to help?
 Sign up for our monthly Wolves and Wildlife Newsletter!